Air-Fry-Till-I-Die/air-fry-till-i-die.github.io/index.md

 Our finished Milestone 2 can be found [here](https://github.com/Air-Fry-Till-I-Die/Air-Fry-Till-I-Die/projects/2).

-### M2
+### M3

-And our Milestone 3 is currently in progress and can be found [here](https://github.com/Air-Fry-Till-I-Die/Air-Fry-Till-I-Die/projects/3).
+And our Milestone 3 is finally completed can be found [here](https://github.com/Air-Fry-Till-I-Die/Air-Fry-Till-I-Die/projects/3).

 ## Team